signag/raspi-cam-srv/docs/Authentication.md

 ![User Management](./img/Auth_UserManagement.jpg)

 The list shows all registered users with

-- unique user ID
+- unique user *ID*
-- user name
+- user *Name*
-- Initial, indicating whether the user has been initially created by the SuperUser and needs to change password on first log-in.
+- *Initial*, indicating whether the user has been initially created by the SuperUser and needs to change password on first log-in.
-- SuperUser, indicating the user registered as SuperUser
+- *SuperUser*, indicating the user registered as SuperUser

 The SuperUser can

 - register new users using the *Register New User* button
 - remove users which have been selected in the list